 Let me guess.

-You’re not writing because you think you don’t have time.
+You’re not writing because you don’t have time.

 But don’t worry.
 I got your back.